 Streamers are not deities.
 They are real people and very, very young ones at that.

 It becomes so easy to blur the lines and forget that.
 We often forget that even the beautiful and wealthy are mostly just… like the rest of us.
-26-year-old streamer Ohlana recently committed suicide and one aspect that just can’t be overlooked - as it blatantly stands out - are her good looks.
+26-year-old streamer Ohlana committed suicide in 2020 and one aspect that just can’t be overlooked - as it blatantly stands out - are her good looks.

 That appearance combined with a 100k reach on Twitter and a successful career at just 26 makes it easy to forget that this is a real person with real problems.
 Appearance and reach are not some impenetrable armor.
 Yes, they are not starving.
 Yes, they are not at war.
 But if we go down that road, there is always someone that has it worse.
 Einstein was onto something when he said it’s all relative.
 Relative problems are real problems and the 'rich & beautiful' also have them.
 And this is another fallacy with streaming:

 A streamer literally lives off of attention.
 Any action that garners that is automatically a gain for their brand.
 So, when Ohlana was stating that she “needs love” with a sad emoji, it was all too easy to pass it off as a privileged, genetically favored woman claiming she needs love and translate it like this ‘goddess’ encouraging ‘simps’ for devoted messages to attract attention.
 We fail - or in her case, we tragically failed- to see that this was an actual cry for help and a need for love.